jadenong/studynotes/mathematics/statistics/01-bayes-theorem.md

 This equation can seem daunting and its applications can produce results that are counterintuitive.
 In this set of notes, I aim to explain Bayes' Theorem and run through a few applications of it.
 I will also explain joint and conditional probabilities, and the sum and product rule.

+# Independent and Dependent Events
+In the 'O' level, you may have learned about the probability of two events happening and the probability of one of two events happening.
+Those equations only apply to events that are not independent of each other.
+When it comes to dependent events, new formulas and definitions must be learned to solve increasingly interesting and complex problems.

 ## Sum Rule
 When dealing with probabilities, we might get a series of joint probabilities (i.e. probabilities of two independent events both occuring).
 Let's examine the following, somewhat contrived, data set as an example.